FlexLink/interview-machineapi/README.md

 ## How to submit your exercise
 - Include your name in the README
-- Create a private repository on GitHub, copy the `docker-compose.yaml` from this repository
+- Create a private repository on GitHub
+- Copy the `docker-compose.yaml` from this repository.
+Skip this step,  if you are not familiar with Docker
 - Add @flexlink-code-review as a collaborator to your private repository in repo Settings / Manage access
 - Please inform our recruitment team you have completed the exercise